 A young volunteer

 In my experience, becoming a volunteer should be made as easy as possible and volunteering should be inspiring.
-It´s the task of our employees to welcome volunteers, so that everybody feels accepted and important.
+It’s the task of our employees to welcome volunteers, so that everybody feels accepted and important.
 For us, volunteers are not free labor but invaluable people who donate their time for others when they have time.
-That´s why one can volunteer with us as often – or as rarely – as she/he wants.
-We also offer introduction and training flexibly along with our activities, so everybody can get involved when she/he is enthusiastic and has time.
+That’s why one can volunteer with us as often – or as rarely – as they want.
+We also offer introduction and training flexibly along with our activities, so everybody can get involved when they are enthusiastic and have time.
 In addition, for example envoys of social media and volunteers for youth evenings can work shifts that fit their schedules.

 At the safe houses we feel that it’s important that volunteers are involved in planning and developing the activities.
 So, in addition to good and flexible introduction, our young volunteers have told us that they want opportunities for self-development as well as appropriate amount of responsibilities, support and guidance.
 At the request of young people, we have also changed our communication channel to WhatsApp instead of sending emails.

 ”If somebody has sent emails, I hardly even see them because I don´t check my email.
 Nowadays young people use Ig or Facebook or something like that.
 And because people are on the phone all the time, so at least I would notice it right away.”